milexm/Python/code/README.md

 ## 2. Running code examples

-The code examples are contained in the folder `Python/code` and grouped by areas in the related foldera.
+The code examples are contained in the folder `Python/code` and grouped by areas in the related folders.
 For example:

 - `code/apps`.
 Ready to run apps.
 - `code/builtin_types` Ready to run examples showing the use of built-in types.